• Skip to primary navigation

 Side Dish, Vegetable

-I'm in love with this sweet and spicy slow cooker acorn squash recipe.
-So much flavour, beautiful colours and all done in the crockpot!
+I'm in love with this sweet and spicy acorn squash slow cooker recipe.
+This has so much flavour, and beautiful colours and all done in the crockpot!
 Perfect side dish for any special fall holiday meal or vegetarian main.
+Cooked in a sweet tomato sauce full of warm and cozy fall spices this is so much more than the usual brown sugar and buttered squash of your childhood.
+You will never go back.
+Served with a creamy, coconut yogurt sauce to add some tang and cool the spice.

 slow cooker acorn squash in a sweet and spicy tomato sauce on a serving platter